littlebunch/bfpd-rs/README.md

 # bfpd-rs

 [Rust](https://www.rust-lang.org) libraries and binaries for loading [USDA Branded Food Products](https://fdc.nal.usda.gov) CSV into a PostgreSQL or MariaDB database.
-Included binaries are a [GraphQL](https://graphql.org) server and a CLI utility for ingesting the CSV.
+Included binaries are REST and [GraphQL](https://graphql.org) servers and a CLI utility for ingesting the CSV.

 ## What's here